 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-Chickens that are allowed to free range will eat a wide range of foods, including green leaves, bugs and worms just like the and ancestors.
+that are allowed to free range will eat a wide range of foods, including green leaves, bugs and worms just like the and ancestors.